Test results reveal falling teen scores. What’s the solution?

 “They’re not the same,” he says.
 “Learning is the path to achievement.
 We focus on the outcome. ...
 But the means to improve the outcomes is by getting kids more engaged, more motivated, and we have not done that.”

-Fostering in students a love for reading and exploring their own interests, he says, could work wonders outside of traditional strategies such as tutoring and summer school.
+Fostering in students a love for reading and exploring their own interests, he says, could work wonders outside traditional strategies such as tutoring and summer school.

 “Those can be quite helpful,” Mr. Noguera says.
 “But there’s also a lot students can do themselves to further their education, and we should really focus on that as well.”